wbcsd/data-exchange-protocol/decisions/log/0039-consistent-typing-real-numbers.md

 ## Status

-Proposed
 Presented in the Tech Working Group meeting of Sept 25, 2024.
-Feedback to be collected.
+Feedback collected.
+Call for consensus Oct 9, 2024.
+Consensus reached.